melissamonk-NOAA/Vermilion_2021/doc/north.knit.md

 Total recreational mortality estimates provided to RecFIN are adjusted using species- and depth-specific discard mortality rates.
-The discard mortality rates for vermilion that were endorsed by the SSC and adopted by the
+The discard mortality rates for vermilion rockfish that were endorsed by the SSC and adopted by the
 PFMC in March 2017 are 20% for 0-10 fm, 34% for 10-20 fm, 50% for 20-30 fm, and
 100% for greater than 30 fm.